mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 During the coding period, the new RubberBand library release v3.0.0 was announced.
-Based on the implementation for adding RubberBand v2.0.2 directly into the microsoft / vcpkg repository by the Mixxx organization admin, the RubberBand v3.0.0 was added into the overlaid ports in the Mixxx fork of the original repository.
+Based on the implementation for adding RubberBand v2.0.2 directly into the microsoft / vcpkg repository by the Mixxx organization administrator, the RubberBand v3.0.0 was added into the overlaid ports in the Mixxx fork of the original repository.